Numbers list in English (0–100)

 Tip 4.
 Learn number connections

 Reading examples from the tables above, you have probably noticed that there are many similar ways the numbers work.
-There is no need to learn each number separately, as units repeat in tens so that you can see them as single units:
+There is no need to learn each number separately, as units repeat in ones, tens and hundreds:

 Conclusion